 Control standard mappings are not available for this authoritative source.

-The Clinger-Cohen Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer Controls Monitoring Program Management, and/or RSA Archer Authorization and Assessment use cases.
+The Clinger-Cohen Act authoritative source content is available with the use of the RSA Archer Policy Program Management, RSA Archer IT Policy Program Management, and/or RSA Archer Authorization and Assessment use cases.
 No additional license is required.

 For More Information

 To learn more about the Clinger-Cohen Act Authoritative Source Content:

 - Review the RSA Archer Content Import Tip Sheet for instructions on how to import content

 - Download the Clinger-Cohen Act Authoritative Source Content Package

 To learn more about this content, please contact your Account Rep for additional details.
 For technical support questions, please open a support case or contact RSA Archer at email@example.com for more information.